 If we have several options, and we feel good about all of them, any one of them can work for us, because there are many ways to get to where we want to be.
-But if we feel bad about our choice, it’ll be difficult to create a positive outcome, no matter how hard we try.
+But if we feel bad about our choice and direction, it will be difficult to create a positive outcome, no matter how hard we try.

 Asking, “Why do I want this outcome?” helps, because it directs our attention toward that instead of something else.
 Looking at what we want, and why we want it, leads us in the direction we want to go.
 But focusing on how, when and who can keep us stuck where we are.

 Second-guessing a decision – by continuing to weigh the pros and cons, or by focusing on why it won’t be successful, or by complaining about the consequences – unmakes the decision and blocks its success.

 Say yes, and then believe in the yes!
 It means safekeeping our choices long enough to let energy begin moving, which allows the how to present itself.

 Each of us has an inner knowing that leads us toward positive outcomes.
 But most of us were taught as children to neglect our intuition.
 If we can’t see it, touch it or feel it, it’s “just our imagination,” and not valid or reliable.